rawfalafel/darkforest/README.md

 # client
 remember to `npm install` in `./client` before trying to run the webapp!

 to interact with the webapp in browser, you need metamask. point metamask to `http://localhost:8545`, which is the port that `ganache-cli` defaults to when running the local blockchain.
+Also import the following private key as an account in your metamask: `0xD44C7963E9A89D4F8B64AB23E02E97B2E00DD57FCB60F316AC69B77135003AEF`.
+Our `ganache` blockchain which is started up by `local-deploy.sh` automatically puts in 100eth into this account.

 make sure that you've run `./local-deploy` at least once before trying to run the webapp. this builds some necessary files.